RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/risk/Rbp_schemes.md

     Code and analysis is provided for 3 Risk Based Prioritization schemes to allow comparison and refinement:

-    5. CVSS Temporal & Threat Metrics (adding Exploitation info per the CVSS standard)
+    1. CVSS v3 Temporal Metric - Exploit Code Maturity (E) (adding Exploitation info per the CVSS standard)
           1. The data from "[Enriching the NVD CVSS scores to include Temporal & Threat Metrics](https://github.com/t0sche/cvss-bt)" is used here.
-    6. CVSS Base Score Ratings with Exploitation Focus (adding Exploitation info but not per the CVSS standard)
+    2. CVSS Base Score Ratings with Exploitation Focus (adding Exploitation info but not per the CVSS standard)
           1. The data from "[Enriching the NVD CVSS scores to include Temporal & Threat Metrics](https://github.com/t0sche/cvss-bt)" is used here.
-    7. SSVC Decision Trees (using CVSS Base Parameters as input, not CVSS scores or ratings)
+    3. SSVC Decision Trees (using CVSS Base Parameters as input, not CVSS scores or ratings)

     For each scheme:

-    8. The population of CVEs used is All published CVEs
+    4. The population of CVEs used is All published CVEs
-    9.  **Public data is used, but it can be easily augmented with commercial CTI.**
+    5.  **Public data is used, but it can be easily augmented with commercial CTI.**
-    10. **These schemes can be applied to your CVEs**
+    6.  **These schemes can be applied to your CVEs**

     !!! warning